ethan-stone/obsidian-vault-dnd/Session 1.md

 We are in [[Etheria]].
 The Solstice Festival is in full swing.
 It is the a celebration of the Sun on the day with the most sunlight in the year.
 The entire central circle is PACKED with dozens of stands offering food, games and work.

 # Eli's Characters Intro
 Eli's character is in line for the [[Stormcloak Brigade]] which he has previously done work for.
 While not uninterested in doing work for them again, he is actually looking for answers.
+The person he speaks with is [[Ba]]

 # Tieraney's Characters Intro
 Tieraney's character is looking at trinkets.